Visiting Lisbon

 “I don’t want to do touristy things”

-Lisbon is a Real (Capitol) City, but it also thrives a lot on tourism.
+Lisbon is a Real (Capital) City, but it also thrives a lot on tourism.
 I’ve heard people say they want to visit Lisbon but “avoid the touristy things” – which you can do, but that’s just called suburbia, and you probably have that in whatever place you’re visiting from.
 It’s like visiting New York City, and deciding to spend all of your time in Staten Island.
 (Please never actually do this.)

 The reality is that Lisbon (called “Lisboa” here) is old.
 Like, really, really fucking old.
 And you’ll want to see some of that old stuff, which means you’re going to probably want to do some touristy things – and that’s okay.
 Nothing wrong with that.
 Lisboa has so much to offer in terms of art, history, culture, and people – if you get stuck on the “not doing tourist things” thing, you’re actually gonna miss out on a lot.